Skip to main content

 }

-The batch of transactions can only be settled if the law returns Ok(()).
+The batch of transactions can only be settled if the guardrail program returns Ok(()).